 Calculations for Standard Deviatoin, Alpha, Tracking Error, and Information Ratio are annualized.
 This presentation is accompanied by additional disclosures which can be found on the last pages.
+All information herein is confidential and proprietary.

 Bi-State Development Agency Division 788 A.T.U.
-AFL-CIO Pension Plan

-Investment Manager Fees
+AFL-CIO Pension Plan Investment Manager Fees